-The EntreComp framework (Fig. 1) offers an overview of the different yet interconnected competences.
+The EntreComp framework (Fig. 3) offers an overview of the different yet interconnected competences.
 These competences are designed to highlight the entrepreneurial skills and attitudes that the work involves, as they can be used as a guide when designing a new activity and/or a model to be used or adapted for learning and assessment.
 At its very simplest level, EntreComp is made up of 3 competence areas: Ideas & Opportunities, Resources, and Into Action.
-Each area contains 5 specific competences, and together these represent the competences that individuals use to discover and act upon opportunities and ideas24.
+Each area contains 5 specific competences, and together these represent the competences that individuals use to discover and act upon opportunities and ideas.

-24 For a complete description of the Framework, see EntreComp: a practical guide, easing the access to entrepreneurship.
+&lt;sup>24 For a complete description of the Framework, see EntreComp: A Practical Guide, Easing the Access to Entrepreneurship.
 (2021, June 22).
-European Innovation Council and SMEs Executive Agency (EISMEA), available at the site: https://eismea.ec.europa.eu/news/entrecomp-practical-guide-easing-access-entrepreneurship-2021-06-22 en
+European Innovation Council and SMEs Executive Agency (EISMEA), available at the site: https://eismea.ec.europa.eu/news/entrecomp-practical-guide-easing-access-entrepreneurship-2021-06-22\en for Creativity are Be curious & Open, Develop Ideas, Define Problems, Design Value, and Be Innovative.